 When using the Pass Key to obtain your Statutory Credit Report go to the link specifically provided by Experian by email.
 This takes you to the correct page.
 Use the wrong link, or search online, and you may end up on a standard login page for account holders where your Pass Key won’t work.

 The correct login page is set out as below.
 Use your details to log in.

 The login takes you to a simple download page, from here you can easily download your full Experian Statutory Credit Report.

 Once downloaded, your full report should be anything between 12 and 50 pages long, the front page looks like this.

 Provide this full credit report to your mortgage broker to enable them to assess your mortgage options.
 There are a few points to note:

 Do not email your credit report.
 Emails are not secure, and you don’t want your credit report in the wrong hands.

-Here at a mortgage now we have a secure upload link which you can use to provide us with your credit report
+Here at A Mortgage Now we have a secure upload link that you can use to provide us with your credit report.

 To upload your credit file to us.